Windows Shares (SMB)

 SMB supports a wide range of permissions, security settings, and advanced permissions (ACLs) on Windows and other systems, as well as Windows Alternate Streams and Extended Metadata.
 SMB is suitable for managing and administering large or small pools of data.

 TrueNAS uses Samba to provide SMB services.
 The SMB protocol has multiple versions.
-An SMB client typically negotiates the highest supported SMB protocol during SMB session negotiation.
-Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is deprecated for security reasons.
+During the SMB session negotiation, a typical SMB client can negotiate the highest supported SMB protocol.
+Industry-wide, SMB1 protocol (sometimes referred to as NT1) use is deprecated for security reasons.

 As of TrueNAS 22.12 (Bluefin) and later, TrueNAS does not support SMB client operating systems that are labeled by their vendor as End of Life or End of Support.
 This means MS-DOS (including Windows 98) clients, among others, cannot connect to TrueNAS SMB servers.